 Finding the Ideal Book Length

-There is no universal answer for the ideal book length, but there are some generalities.
+There is no universal answer to the ideal book-length, but there are some generalities.
 To avoid wasting time and effort, we need to be close to industry expectations when we write.
 Here are some ways to find out how long your book should be:

 - If you have an agent or publisher, start there.
 What they say, goes.